mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 ## 7. IANA Considerations
 ## 7.1.
 EAT Profile Registration
-IANA is requested to register in the "Entity Attestation Token (EAT) Profiles" registry:
+- IANA is requested to register in the "Entity Attestation Token (EAT) Profiles" registry:
+- IANA is requested to register the URN namespace identifier `ai:model` under the `urn:ietf` tree, for use in standardized AI model identifiers.
+This registration does **not** imply that all model identifiers require IANA or IETF approval.

 Profile Name: Autonomous AI Agent EAT Profile
 Profile URI: urn:ietf:eat:profile:ai-agent:1